DylanVann/react-native-fast-image/README.md

 ## Supported React Native Versions

-This project only aims to support the latest version of React Native.
+This project only aims to support the latest version of React Native.\
+This simplifies the development and the testing of the project.

 If you require new features or bug fixes for older versions you can fork this project.